-- Buyer: party with whom you negotiate terms, typically a demand-side platform (DSP) representing an advertiser.
+- Buyer: the party with whom you negotiate terms, typically a demand-side platform (DSP) representing an advertiser.

-- Buyer contacts: optionally added by the buyer—people associated with the campaign.
+- Buyer contacts: optionally added by the buyer— the people associated with the campaign.

-- Seller contacts: optionally added by you—people in your network associated with the campaign.
+- Seller contacts: optionally added by you— the people in your network associated with the campaign.
 Buy-side users can see these contacts when you send the proposal to the buyer.

-- Sales planners: people in your network who need to work on this proposal.
+- Sales planners: the people in your network who need to work on this proposal.

 - Internal notes: only seen by people in your network.
 Buyers never see these notes.